LFSOFTWARE/LFSOFTWARE/README.md

 </div><br/>

-# technology is capable of changing lives. she changed mine.
+### Technology is capable of changing lives. she changed mine.
+I work as a full stack and I attended the São Paulo College of Technology